nirat1606/OADis/README.md

 # VAW-CZSL Dataset Setup

 We provide compositional splits for Generalized CZSL, following prior works:
-To Download the dataset, first download pre-requisites:
-1. The VAW-dataset from the website: [VAW](https://github.com/adobe-research/vaw_dataset).
-2. The VAW-CZSL folder: [VAW-CZSL](https://drive.google.com/drive/folders/1CalwDXkkGALxz0e-aCFg9xBmf7Pu4eXL?usp=sharing).
+The dataset and splits can be downloaded from: [VAW-CZSL](https://drive.google.com/drive/folders/1CalwDXkkGALxz0e-aCFg9xBmf7Pu4eXL?usp=sharing).
 This folder has a jupyter notebook ```vaw_dataset_orig.ipynb```, and folder named ```compositional-split-natural```.
+The folder also has ```metadata``` file which splits image ids for each split.

  - ```compositional-split-natural```: lists attribute-object pairs for each split [training, validation and testing].
+Images folfder has all relevant images used in VAW-CZSL dataset.
  - ```vaw_dataset_orig.ipynb``` explains the steps for creation of splits, more details can also be found in Supplementary material.
+This file build the dataset splits from scratch.

+For building split files and metedata files from scratch, you need
+1. The VAW-dataset from the website: [VAW](https://github.com/adobe-research/vaw_dataset).
-3. Some images are  part of [Visual Genome](https://visualgenome.org/), and can be downloaded from the official website.
-We use Visual Genome to get more attribute labels.
+2. Some images are part of [Visual Genome](https://visualgenome.org/), and can be downloaded from the official website.